11 minute read

 Heart-beating

-For a connection with STOMP protocol 1.1 or higher, heart-beating is enabled by default.
-Options Client#heartbeatIncoming and Client#heartbeatOutgoing can be used to control heart-beating (default value for both is 10,000ms).
-The client can disable heart beating by setting these to 0.
+For STOMP 1.1 or higher, heart-beating is enabled by default.
+Options Client#heartbeatIncoming and Client#heartbeatOutgoing control heart-beating (default 10,000 ms).
+Set either to 0 to disable.

 client.heartbeatOutgoing = 20000; // client will send heartbeats every 20000ms